moorissa/moorissa.github.io/index.md

 --

-Thanks for being part of my journey, keep slaying!
+Thanks for being part of my journey, much love

 M.